DJ Stokie: Career

 In 2006, Stokie got his breakthrough as a contestant on Mad Half Hour hosted by YFM.

 Amapiano Movement, Vol. 1, was released on December 13, 2019.

 His second studio album My Journey was released December 11, 2020.
 It was supported by two singles "Superman", and "Ubusuku".

 My Journey Continues was released on April 7, 2023.
 The album was certified Gold by the Recording Industry of South Africa (RiSA) with over 18,753 units sold.

 His single "Masithokoze", with Eemoh was released on October 20, 2023.
 The song entered Local Top 100 and International Top 200, debuting at No. 13 and 14 respectively on The Official South African Charts.
 In addition the song was nominated for Best Song of the Year and Best Amapiano for "Awukhuzeki" at the 18th Metro FM Music Awards.

 In early July, announced Stokie as Isgubhu cover star by Apple music.
 His fourth studio album Immortal, was released on July 11, 2024.
 It was supported by two singles; "Masithokoze", and "Sthandwa Sami".

+Stokie released his fifth studio album Shandu Ka Ndaba on November 20, 2025.